-5 Times It’s Smarter to Choose a Traditional IRA Instead of a Roth
+5 Times You Should Always Choose a Traditional IRA Vs. a Roth

 We could practically write a sonnet about all the reasons we love Roth IRAs, but traditional IRAs tend to get a lot less attention.

 The traditional IRA is the original individual retirement account.
 It’s been around since 1975, long before its more glamorous cousin, the Roth IRA, showed up on the retirement scene in 1997.

 So what is a traditional IRA?
 And when you’re deciding between a Roth IRA vs. traditional IRA, does a traditional IRA ever make sense?

 Like a Roth IRA, a traditional IRA is a retirement account that you open on your own, independently of your employer.
 It’s an option for people who don’t have a 401(k) plan through their job or those who want to save even more for retirement outside of their employer’s plan.

 The key difference between the two: When you fund a traditional IRA, you’re allowed to deduct your contributions at tax time in most circumstances, which lowers your taxable income.
 That means you could wind up owing less on April 15, and you could even get a larger tax refund.

 You don’t even need to itemize your deductions to take advantage.
 It’s what’s known as an above-the-line deduction, which means you can take it even if you opt to take the standard deduction when you file your taxes.